-26. The consent of the President15 is required for a review unless the initial Panel made a declaration or orders.16 Consent is therefore required if, for example, the Panel declines to conduct proceedings or accepts
+26. The consent of the President is required for a review unless the initial Panel made a declaration or orders.
+Consent is therefore required if, for example, the Panel declines to conduct proceedings or accepts

-11 National Can Industries Limited 01(R) [2003] ATP 40 at [43]
+&lt;sup>11 National Can Industries Limited 01(R) [2003] ATP 40 at [43]

-12 In Prudential Investment Company [2003] ATP 36 at [33] the Panel was critical of the applicant putting information before the Panel that could have been put before ASIC
+&lt;sup>12 In Prudential Investment Company [2003] ATP 36 at [33] the Panel was critical of the applicant putting information before the Panel that could have been put before ASIC

-13 Section 657EA(3)
+&lt;sup>13 Section 657EA(1)

-14 Section 657EA(4)
+&lt;sup>14 Section 657EA(4)

-15 The Panel considers this to mean the President of the Panel, not the sitting President.
+&lt;sup>15 The Panel considers this to mean the President of the Panel, not the sitting President.

-16 Section 657EA(2)
+&lt;sup>16 Section 657EA(2)

-- undertakings and does not make a declaration.
-If consent is necessary, the application for review should include the request for consent.17 - 27.
-It is the Panel's preference for matters before an initial Panel to be completed without interruptions.
+undertakings and does not make a declaration.
+If consent is necessary, the application for review should include the request for consent.

+27. It is the Panel's preference for matters before an initial Panel to be completed without interruptions.
 Therefore, if a review is sought regarding a decision in unfinished proceedings, the request for consent will need to establish why unacceptable circumstances are likely because the decision is allowed to stand while the proceedings are completed.
-A review Panel may suspend or defer its proceedings, 18 for example pending the conclusion of the initial Panel's proceedings.
+A review Panel may suspend or defer its proceedings, for example pending the conclusion of the initial Panel's proceedings.